 We organize with renters on the West Side of Saint Paul to address repair issues, exploitation, evictions, and rent hikes, because housing is a right, not a commodity.

-Keep St. Paul Home: Renters Belong in Our Neighborhoods is a campaign focused on preventing displacement by stabilizing rents.
+Keep St. Paul Home is a campaign focused on preventing displacement by stabilizing rents.
 Led by the Housing Equity Now!
 St. Paul (HENS) Coalition, community organizations across the city succeeded in collecting thousands of signatures in support of a ballot measure that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.

-We need your help to mobilize our communities to vote!
-Get involved in this important effort here.
+We need your help to mobilize our communities to vote YES for rent stabilization this November 2nd!

 Learn more about rent stabilization here.

-Read WSCO's blog post about the campaign launch!
+Read our blog post about the Spring 2021 petition kickoff!

 S.A.F.E.
 Tenant Protections